canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

-For this reason, we've opted to use a PPA ([https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa][ppa]) for the drivers, as this simplifies installation across both the host and any containers you deploy.
-The alternative is to manually build the drivers directly from Nvidia's website, but this takes more effort and is harder to maintain across deployments.
+For this reason, we've opted to use a PPA ([https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa][ppa]) for the drivers.
+This simplifies installation across both the host and any container instances you deploy.
+The alternative is to manually build the drivers directly from Nvidia's website, but this takes more effort and is harder to maintain across multiple deployments.

 To add the PPA and update your local package database, enter the following: